bpucker/MGSE/README.md

 3) `--busco` This will extract the single copy BUSCOs from the provided TSV file.

 4) `--all` All positions of the assembly will be included in the average coverage calculation.

+__Important pointers:__

+1) '--fastq' If you have multiple FASTQ files,
+    It is mandatory to put them in a folder and specify the folder path.
+While specifying the folder path ensure that it ends        with a backslash '/' since it is mandatory for the script to work correctly.

+2) '--cov' Extension of uncompressed cov file should be .cov or .txt;
+   Compressed cov file extension should be .cov.gz or.txt.gz

 ```